Australian Capital Territory

-Areas of Interest: General nutrition, healthy lifestyle, food and cooking, weekly food planning/meal preparation, body image, wellness and prevention, workplace wellness, family nutrition, weight loss and weight management.
+Areas of Interest: General nutrition, healthy lifestyle, food and cooking, weekly food planning/meal preparation, body image, wellness and prevention, workplace wellness, family nutrition, women’s health, weight loss and weight management.

-Anika Rouf is an Accredited Practising Dietitian who recently completed her PhD from the University of Sydney.
-Her area of research investigates social media use to improve eating habits of young adults.
-She believes social media has huge potential in influencing the eating habits of current generation as they are the highest users of this medium.
+Dr Anika Rouf is an Accredited Practising Dietitian who recently completed her PhD from the University of Sydney.
+Her area of research investigated social media use to improve eating habits of young adults.

 Anika is passionate about healthy home cooking and working towards small sustainable behaviour changes.
-Additionally, she has a particular interest in communicating nutrition using digital platforms.
+She also has a particular interest in communicating nutrition using digital platforms.
 She currently works across two universities and runs a virtual practice which is focused on women’s health and intuitive eating.